amiaopensource/vrecord/Resources/hardware.md

 # Needed Hardware

-- a computer running a recent macOS or Linux
+- a computer running a recent macOS
 - a Blackmagic card from:

   - [UltraStudio](https://www.blackmagicdesign.com/products/ultrastudiothunderbolt)